 Models provide a base line to investment managers in Interpreting the market conditions, asset class pricing, security pricing, risk return trade-offs, understanding various scenarios around political and macroeconomic events.

 With increased dependency on models, model risk increases as well from both theoretical viability and operational effectiveness perspective.
-It is important to ensure that model is calibrated reasonably by assessing and including key factors and applying thoughtful assumptions; equally important is to ensure that models are operating effectiveness.
+It is important to ensure that model is calibrated reasonably by assessing and including key factors and applying thoughtful assumptions; equally important is to ensure that models are operating effectively.

 What factors need to be considered when trying to develop best practices for model governance framework?

 A well-thought model governance framework needs to demonstrate value add to all participants Including the board, senior management, business units, IT teams.
 It’s a balancing act that attempts to provide value to the business while ensuring risks around models are mitigated for the firm.

 Having said that, the culture of the firm plays a key role in implementing the governance framework.
 And cultural shift takes time, so it takes some time to full Integrate model risk framework in the firm, especially for asset managers.

 How has the expectations of regulators affected model risk management?

 While asset managers do not have direct regulations on Model Governance like banks or insurance companies have, regulators express their expectations through enforcement orders and fiduciary guidance.
 In the past few years, regulators have Imposed penalties and orders several compliance requirements for breach of client trust related to use of models.
 One of the major and key enforcement orders was for Transamerica that came out in Q3 2018.
 Through this order, regulators have clearly expressed their expectations around model risk management again.
 While the sources of risks around models are the same, awareness and respect for model risk management activities has certainly increased internally.
 Model risk teams and business units are more engaged and proactive in executing work, so this further helps the firm, clients and stakeholders.